-- Information sharing: workers talk about strengths in the family, hopes for the family plan, anything that they think might make a child unsafe e.g. contact with a particular person.
+- Information sharing: workers who know the family talk with them about the strengths that they see and hopes for the family.
+They also share any worries they have and anything that they think might make a child unsafe e.g. contact with a particular person.

-- Private family time: the family group are left to talk about the information and make a family plan.
+- Private family time: the family group are left to bring their own thoughts together and talk about the information from workers and make a family plan.

-- Agreeing the family plan: the family group, coordinator and workers agree the family plan (as long as it is a safe plan and meets the child’s needs).
+- Agreeing the family plan: the family group, coordinator and workers agree on the family's plan (as long as it is a safe plan and meets the child’s needs).

 - Families are experts on themselves.
 They are often the best people to make safe plans for their children.